manageacloud/cloud-benchmark-postgres/README.md

 The output of this value is the one to use in the parameter CONN_STRING for the PG_BENCH server.

 ## Create the PGBench server

+[Creates server with PgBench](https://alpha.manageacloud.com/configuration/pgbench) and runs the benchmarking tests.

  ```
  mac instance create -c pgbench -e DBNAME=pgbench PGUSER=benchuser IP=123.456.79.90 BENCH_CREATION="-i -s 70" BENCH_TEST="-c 4 -j 2 -T 10" -p rackspaceus